RoderickMG/vulnerable-AD-plus/README.md

 Create a vulnerable active directory that's allowing you to test most of active directory attacks in local lab

+### I wrote my own report and added it to the wiki section.

 ### Main Features
 - Randomize Attacks
 - Full Coverage of the mentioned attacks